passivestar/BetterImport/README.md

 Better Import comes with these postprocessors now:

 - **Animations**: Automatically creates animator controllers for models that have animations
-- **Materials**: Automatically generates Metallic-Smoothness maps for imported models
+- **Materials**: Automatically generates Metallic-Smoothness and Albedo-Alpha maps for imported materials
-- **Lights**: Can modify properties of imported lights

 ## Built-in Hints